joseeden/joeden/docs/Cybersecurity/001-Fundamentals/002-Security-Principles.md

 In cybersecurity, 'segregation', or 'segregation of duties' (SoD), is a security principle designed to prevent fraud or error by dividing tasks among multiple persons.It is an administrative control that reduces the risk of potential errors or fraud from a single person having control over all aspects of a critical process.

-To learn more, see [Privilege Access Management.](./011-Privilege-Access-Management.md)
+For more information, please see [Privilege Access Management.](./011-Privilege-Access-Management.md)

 ### Trust but Verify